Peugeot 108 variants

 6000 miles

-Allure trim sprinkles a few extra premium features into the mix.
-Outside, you get 15-inch alloy wheels, a contrast-colour black roof and door mirror caps, automatic headlights, and tinted rear windows.
-Inside, you'll find keyless entry, a leather-trimmed steering wheel and gear knob, a reversing camera and a rev counter.
+The next model up is the Peugeot 108 Allure, which upgrades the wheels to 15-inch alloy wheels, a black roof and black door mirror caps, auto headlights and tinted rear windows.
+You also get keyless entry, a leather-wrapped steering wheel and gear knob, as well as a reversing camera.

 Your Peugeot 108 questions answered